 The most fantastic feature of this electric bus is that it gets charge within 15 seconds.
 It charges through a high-power charging contact at the various bus terminals through its controlled moving overhead arm.
 The bus gets charge under 5 minutes.
 It can aid in saving up to 1,000 tonnes of carbon dioxide emissions every year.

-Now, the company is planning to launch this electric bus in India by this December.
+Now, the company is planning to launch this electric bus in India this December.
 This new line of electric buses will soon replace the diesel buses in Geneva with flash-charging connection technology.
 It almost takes less than a second to connect the bus to the charging point at 13 bus stops with a 600-kilowatt power boost.

-Ulrich Spiesshofer said, “We are working with potential customers all around the globe and India is definitely the target market for sustainable transport.”
+Ulrich Spiesshofer said, “We are working with potential customers all around the globe, and India is definitely the target market for sustainable transport.”

 “We look at India at a long-term perspective.
-India has steep ambitions for electric vehicles till 2030 and altogether we are a long-term partner,” he added.
+India has steep ambitions for electric vehicles till 2030, and altogether we are a long-term partner,” he added.

 The bus doesn’t waste time as the onboard batteries while passengers are boarding and de-boarding the bus.
 The system of the bus is safe as the voltage release when the bus connects for charging at the bus stations.
-If anyone climbs up on the bus station, he won’t get any electric shock.
+If anyone climbs up at the bus station, he won’t get any electric shock.